Beeex22/Link-of-proyects/README.md

 # Link of proyects
-Generate the proyects and share links.
+In this network you has a job on your code to Generate the proyects and share links of that.